-The clear language of section 667, subdivision (e)(1) [two strikes sentence], provides for doubling of a determinate sentence and the minimum term of an indeterminate sentence.
+Where a sentence involves both a determinate and indeterminate term, section 667, subdivision (e)(1) [two strikes sentence], requires doubling of both the determinate sentence and the minimum term of an indeterminate sentence.
 Minimum term of an indeterminate sentence refers to the establishment either expressly or via other statutes of a minimum time that must be served before a defendant can become eligible for parole.
 (See People v.
-Smithson (2000) 79 Cal.App.4th 480, 502.)
+Smithson (2000) 79 Cal.App.4th 480, 502-503.)
+There is no doubling of a Life-Without-Parole (LWOP) sentence.
+(Id. at p.
+503.)

-Two or More Strike Priors
+~ Sentencing with Two or More Strike Priors